What Role Do Hormones Play in IBS?

 - Comprehensive hormone testing, interpreted within the context of what is IDEAL for you, not just based on the “lab ranges” which are not set based on what is optimal for you

-- Determine the root cause of your gut problems and address that
+- Determine the root cause of your gut health problems and address that for better gut health

-- Testing for and correction of all of the contributing factors to your gut issues: comprehensive stool testing, food sensitivity testing, hormone testing
+- Testing for and correcting all of the contributing factors to your gut issues: comprehensive stool testing, food sensitivity testing, hormonal health testing

 Dr. Pamela has practiced as a naturopathic doctor in Toronto since 1999.
 She has received numerous “Best Naturopath in Toronto” awards.
 She is registered with the College of Naturopaths of Ontario.